xaliphostes/dataframe/README.md

 # dataframe

-Minimalist [Panda](https://pandas.pydata.org/)-like data structure in C++ which allows to create and manage series and dataframes
+Minimalist [Panda](https://pandas.pydata.org/)-like data structure in C++ which allows to create and manage series and dataframes.

+Not tested yet under Windows, but will have to add `export` for shared library.

 ## Example
 ```c++